Accessibility and Accommodations Policy

 We will provide auxiliary aids and services where necessary to ensure effective communication with individuals with disabilities and we will make reasonable modifications to policies and procedures as long as they do not result in 1) a fundamental alteration in the nature of the service/program; or 2) an undue hardship.
 Quantic will engage in an interactive process with individuals with disabilities to determine what auxiliary aids or other reasonable modifications to the program may be necessary to provide an educational opportunity that is as effective as that provided to others.
 All students are held to the same admission standards, with or without accommodations.

-Time is of the essence in finding appropriate accommodations, so you should contact the Senior Director of Academic Affairs immediately upon learning of the need for an accommodation.
-It is the responsibility of qualified students with a disability to request reasonable accommodations for their program by completing this form and submitting it to the Senior Director of Academic Affairs via email at [email protected].
+Time is of the essence in finding appropriate accommodations, so you should contact the Senior Director of Student Affairs immediately upon learning of the need for an accommodation.
+It is the responsibility of qualified students with a disability to request reasonable accommodations for their program by completing this form and submitting it to the Senior Director of Student Affairs via email at [email protected].
 Documentation related to your disability must also be submitted with this form in order to verify your request.
 All personal documentation relating to accommodations and disability documentation will be kept confidential; however, relevant faculty and administrative staff members may be informed in order to provide accommodations.